The Sender: Post-production

 Dissatisfied with Christian's initial workprint cut as “overly slow” and “artsy”, studio executives ordered the film re-edited to start with the ending and tell the story in flashback.
 After some argument, in which editor Alan Strachan sided with Christian, it was put back in the original sequence.

 Release

-Due to Paramount Pictures’ lukewarm reception towards the film's initial cut and poor test screenings, the film was only given a limited release theatrically in the United States by Paramount Pictures in October 1982.
-It grossed $1,054,328 at the box office, less than its initial production budget.
-However one of Christian's foreign agents had been touting the film and it was selected to open for the Avoriaz Fantastic Film Festival in Avoriaz, France, where it was well received by the audience there and championed by director George Miller.
-It was then given a theatrical release in the United Kingdom by United International Pictures, and later Mexico.
+Due to Paramount Pictures’ lukewarm response to the film's initial cut and poor test screenings, the film was only given a limited release theatrically in the United States in October 1982.
+It grossed $1,054,328 at the box-office, less than its initial production budget.
+However, one of Christian's foreign agents had been touting the film and it was selected to open the Avoriaz Fantastic Film Festival in Avoriaz, France, where it was well received by the audience and championed by director George Miller.

+Home media

+Olive Films released The Sender on Blu-ray in the United States on 25 August 2015.
+Arrow Films released the film in a special edition Blu-ray in the United Kingdom on 17 June 2019.

+Reception

+Box office

+The film grossed $1,054,328 at the United States box office.

+Critical response

+Vincent Canby of The New York Times gave the film a middling review, describing it as "a parapsychological horror film of such incoherence that one can only look at it as if it were a piece of abstract art composed of easily identifiable representations of reality."
+The Atlanta Journal's Eleanor Ringel similarly felt the film failed to achieve its promise, but noted that it "shows unmistakable signs of care and craftsmanship" and bears "some arresting special effects."
+The Boston Globe's Michael Blowen praised the film's cinematography as "stunning" but felt that its screenplay lacked direction despite having a "fascinating premise."
+Jack Mathews of the Detroit Free Press deemed the film "visually effective," though ultimately assessed it as "one of the silliest psychological thrillers to come along in years," comparing elements of it to Carrie (1976) and The Fury (1978).

+Sheila Benson of the Los Angeles Times gave the film a favorable assessment, writing that it is "a handsome, persuasive horror film," but conceded that it lacks a "straight-ahead directness," and compared it to the work of David Cronenberg.
+David Elliott of USA Today praised the film as a better horror film than Halloween III: Season of the Witch (released the same day in the United States), commending its style and imagery.